 datum - the same method later named zero-velocity migration by Western

 Geophysical.
-This method of imaging from topography is employed by WIT to
+This method of imaging from topography is employed by Wave

 allow the shot record migration algorithm to image from topography -- the